gost/workshops/2017_foss4g_boston/3_configuration.md

 With Postman, we can easily send HTTP requests to the GOST server.
 On the left panel, select a request ('Step 1: Post a Thing'), on the right panel press 'Body' and Request body text will show up.
 After hitting 'Send' button the HTTP Response will be showed below the request.

-Use the Postman file to send the following requests, be sure to inspect the request and response to see whats going on:
+Use the Postman file to send the following requests, be sure to inspect the request and response to see whats going on.

 - Step 1: Create a Thing with Location